The Hockey Theme: Acquisition by CTV

 On June 9, 2008, CBC offered to resume negotiations under mediator Gord Kirke.
 "We feel this song is worth one last attempt to save.
 Canadians are passionate about its association with Hockey Night in Canada," said Moore.
 However, by mid-afternoon, Claman's representatives announced they had sold the broadcast rights in perpetuity to CTV, to be used on TSN, RDS hockey broadcasts and possibly on CTV's coverage of Olympic hockey at the 2010 Winter Olympics.
-CTV opted not to use the theme during the Olympics, however, and instead used I Believe for all events including hockey.
-"The Hockey Theme" was played as part of the 2010 Winter Olympics closing ceremony (the ceremony itself, not as the broadcast's theme music); as the ceremonies were aired internationally, the composition received rare worldwide exposure.

-A new arrangement was used by CTVglobemedia at the 2008 MuchMusic Video Awards with a rock arrangement which was played as Jason Spezza of the Ottawa Senators appeared on stage to help present the award for MuchVibe Best Rap Video Award.

 Shortly after the announcement, the CBC filed applications to protect what appear to be three versions of "The Hockey Theme" as sound trademarks.
 These applications were abandoned on December 30, 2009.

-Even if the trademark applications had been successful, the most favourable result for the CBC would have been that it could prevent CTV from using the theme during hockey broadcasts; the CBC itself would likely still have been barred from using the theme due to CTV's status as copyright holder.
+CTV opted not to use the theme during the Olympics and instead used I Believe, the theme song of the network's coverage.
+"The Hockey Theme" was played as part of the 2010 Winter Olympics closing ceremony; as the ceremonies were aired internationally, the composition received rare worldwide exposure.

+A new arrangement was used by CTVglobemedia at the 2008 MuchMusic Video Awards, with a rock arrangement which was played as Jason Spezza of the Ottawa Senators appeared on stage to help present the award for MuchVibe Best Rap Video Award.

 The new version of "The Hockey Theme" was recorded by members of the Toronto Symphony Orchestra and leaked by Canadian Press in a video first posted September 24, 2008.

 TSN and RDS lost the rights to the NHL's national broadcast package to Rogers Media after the 2013–14 season.
-After Rogers' deal with the NHL was announced, TSN issued a statement saying that the network "will continue to use 'The Hockey Theme' in our hockey broadcasts moving forward."
+TSN issued a statement saying that the network "will continue to use 'The Hockey Theme' in our hockey broadcasts moving forward."
 TSN's regional broadcasts of the Ottawa Senators, Toronto Maple Leafs, Winnipeg Jets, and RDS' French-language telecasts of the Montreal Canadiens still continue to use "The Hockey Theme."
 After TSN assumed the rights for the English-language telecast of the Canadiens for the 2017–18 season, TSN also used "The Hockey Theme" for these broadcasts as well.
-Because TSN will not give up the rights to the tune, Rogers instead opted to continue to license "Canadian Gold" for its broadcasts.